Who is king in the world of the blind when there isn’t even a one-eyed man ?JOHN KENNETH GALBRAITH

 The Three Types of Product Differentiation

 Three is the magic number.
-Let’s look at the three product differentiation types.
+Let’s look at the three product differentiation types and some examples of differentiation in action.

 Objective measure (Vertical Differentiation)